numba/numba/docs/source/reference/numpysupported.rst

 Generator Objects
 '''''''''''''''''
 Numba supports :py:class:`numpy.random.Generator()` objects.
-As of version 0.56, users can pass individual Numpy :py:class:`Generator` objects into Numba functions and use their methods inside the functions.
-The same algorithms are used as Numpy for random number generation hence maintaining parity between the random number generated using Numpy and Numba under identical arguments (also the same documentation notes as Numpy :py:class:`Generator` methods apply).
+As of version 0.56, users can pass individual NumPy :py:class:`Generator` objects into Numba functions and use their methods inside the functions.
+The same algorithms are used as NumPy for random number generation hence maintaining parity between the random number generated using NumPy and Numba under identical arguments (also the same documentation notes as NumPy :py:class:`Generator` methods apply).
 The current Numba support for :py:class:`Generator` is not thread-safe, hence we do not recommend using :py:class:`Generator` methods in methods with parallel execution logic.

 .. note::
-  Numpy's :py:class:`Generator` objects rely on :py:class:`BitGenerator` to manage state and generate the random bits, which are then transformed into random values from useful distributions.
-Numba will ``unbox`` the :py:class:`Generator` objects and will maintain a reference to the underlying :py:class:`BitGenerator` objects using Numpy's ``ctypes`` interface bindings.
+  NumPy's :py:class:`Generator` objects rely on :py:class:`BitGenerator` to manage state and generate the random bits, which are then transformed into random values from useful distributions.
+Numba will ``unbox`` the :py:class:`Generator` objects and will maintain a reference to the underlying :py:class:`BitGenerator` objects using NumPy's ``ctypes`` interface bindings.
 Hence :py:class:`Generator` objects can cross the JIT boundary and their functions be used within Numba-Jit code.
 Note that since only references to :py:class:`BitGenerator` objects are maintained, any change to the state of a particular